hoprnet/ct-research/README.md

-# HOPR_BEN
- Analytics and Research at HOPR
+# Analytics and Research at HOPR